www-bioinfo-org/CNCI/README.md

 (Required.)
 Output dirctory of the results.

-**CNCI: A classification tool for identify coding or non-coding transcripts (fasta files and gtf files)**
+**CNCI.py: A classification tool for identify coding or non-coding transcripts (fasta files and gtf files)**

 Parameters: